Grants for starting a business: What small business grants are available?

 All publicly funded schemes are designed to encourage new and growing businesses, to bring wealth and ultimately create jobs.
 To help achieve this the government makes available a portion of taxpayers’ money to help and encourage enterprise through small business grants.

-Business start-up grants available
+Government business start-up grants available

-Soft loan A soft loan is a special type of grant where the terms and conditions of repayment are more generous (or softer) than they would be under normal financial circumstances.
+A soft loan is a special type of grant where the terms and conditions of repayment are more generous (or softer) than they would be under normal financial circumstances.
 So, for example, the interest rates may be less, or there may be no interest to pay at all, and the repayment terms could also be for a longer period.

-Free or subsidised consultancy Start-ups can often find themselves in the situation where they are lacking a particular set of skills and there are some specially run schemes which offer to provide these either for free or at subsidised rates.
+Start-ups can often find themselves in the situation where they are lacking a particular set of skills and there are some specially run schemes which provide this knowledge either for free or at subsidised rates.
 For instance, the Welsh government runs a business support service offering free, independent advice on starting a business and operates an instant hotline for business queries.

 The transfer of technological advances and new best practice initiatives can often take a long time filtering down to smaller businesses.
-The government has set up schemes, which aim to overcome this through business support networks and there is now a number of well-established best practice initiatives such as Investors in People (IIP), which specialises in business tools and resources.
+The government has set up schemes which aim to overcome this through business support networks and there is now a number of well-established best practice initiatives such as Investors in People (IIP), which specialises in business tools and resources.

 When it comes to research and development, the costs involved can prevent small firms from taking part.
 However, by sharing the costs with other businesses, and then sharing the expertise, this problem can be avoided.